 This is a transcription (with additional content added by the original author) of an audio lecture: Beginning Meditation - Theory and Practice AUDIO .
 There is also an accompanying PDF: Beginning Meditation - Theory and Practice PDF .

 We receive information from moment to moment, but normally there are many layers of conditioning, distortions, or obscurations.
-We feel bad; we feel anxious, angry, conceited, jealous.
+In everyday life we may feel bad; we feel anxious, angry, conceited, jealous.
 All of those are obscurations.
-We also have obscurations that don’t feel like an ego; they don’t feel like a bad thing but nevertheless we have habitual ways of seeing the world, in reference to self and other, in a very abstract or subtle levels.
+We also have obscurations that don’t feel like an ego; they don’t feel like a bad thing but nevertheless, we have habitual ways of seeing the world, in reference to self and other, in a very abstract or subtle levels.
 We are constantly receiving everything with this “sense of self,” even if we can’t always put our finger on it.
 It is just happening.

 Samael Aun Weor sums all of this up with the following quote:

 The stillness and silence of the mind has a single objective: to liberate the Essence from the mind so when fused with the Monad or Inner Self it (the Essence) can experience That which we call the Truth. - Samael Aun Weor, The Technique of Meditation

 We have a picture here of Samael Aun Weor in meditation.

 We have this thing called ‘mind’ which (in our normal use of the term) is actually quite superficial.
 The consciousness literally goes to the infinite.
 That is where we need to be directing ourselves.